guyleonchen/Portfolio/README.md

+My IT & Cybersecurity Learning Portfolio

 Hi there!

 This repository documents my journey learning and applying IT, cybersecurity, Linux, and Microsoft skills.
 Here, you'll find examples of hands-on labs I've completed, along with explanations and insights into what I've learned along the way.

-The purpose of this repo is to serve as a living record of my learning, experiments, and projects.
-If you're curious about my full portfolio, feel free to explore and see the work I've been doing!

-💡 What you’ll find here:

-Completed hands-on labs and exercises

-Linux command-line practice and projects

-Microsoft skills demonstrations (Windows administration, fundamentals, and more)

-Step-by-step explanations of commands, configurations, and setups

-Notes from practical learning experiences

-Thank you for stopping by!
+💡 Quick Overview vs. Full Details:

+Summary: The README provides a concise overview of my experience and skills.

+Full Details: Click on the TryHackMe folder to explore my complete workings, notes, and screenshots for each lab.

+➡️ Getting Started:
+Inside the TryHackMe folder, you’ll find organized folders for Windows Fundamentals 1–3 and Linux Fundamentals 1–3, each containing step-by-step notes, examples, and screenshots from my exercises.